 OVERALL DIFFICULTY: 5/5

-Leaving the office of Hoenn League Champion has done nothing to lessen the combat ability Steven has and in some ways has only made him stronger than ever before.
-Steven is armed with a wide variety of different Pokemon, and while they may share some common weaknesses, the fact that they are all designed for intense combat means that type advantages alone will not be enough to guarantee victory in any situation.
+As the Champion of the Hoenn region, Steven is justifiably a powerful opponent and more than match for even the best trainers in the world.
+Steven is properly armed with a wide variety of different Pokemon, and while they may share some common weaknesses, the fact that they are all designed for intense combat means that type advantages alone will not be enough to guarantee victory in any situation.
 In fact, type advantages are probably the least of the problems trainers will face when battling against Steven, as his Pokemon are also able to type-match quite effectively as well, in turn calling for a defensive stance in battle.
 Even this choice is a poor one, though, as the Steel-type is generally able to resist damage from many different types of attacks, making his team practically indestructible on both offense and defense.
 Trainers that are lucky enough to battle against Steven will likely come to realize these facts too late, but for the wiser ones out there, the only thing that can make a battle against him easier is preparation.
 Overall, Steven might not be as well-rounded as some would think, but when it comes to getting a battle done in little time, this is one trainer that should be feared extensively in all cases.

 REWARDS FOR DEFEAT

-While he was Champion, defeating Steven would have secures a trainer's identity and Pokemon within the data banks of the Hoenn League Hall of Fame for the entire world to see.
-At the moment, however, victory over him will provide no benefit.
+Defeating Steven will secure a trainer's identity and Pokemon within the data banks of the Hoenn League Hall of Fame for the entire world to see.